jjyr/godwoken-original/README.md

 An optimistic rollup solution for Nervos CKB.

-We can foresee this project would be under WIP for a long time.
+We can foresee this project will be under WIP for a long time(if not eternal).

 ## LICENSE